-- The preferred location of an amplifier is after the filter described above as it, too, will be protected against the very strong lower-frequency HF signals - even though a device like the above will increase the loss (and noise figure) by about 1.4dB.
+- The preferred location of an amplifier is after the filter described above as it, too, will be protected against the very strong lower-frequency HF signals - even though a device like the above will increase the loss (and noise figure) by about 1.4dB at 10 meters.

 - In cases where there are splitting losses (e.g. feeding multiple receivers) it may be beneficial to split the gain.
 A modest-gain amplifier (10-14dB) might precede the splitters - the modest gain being enough to overcome splitting losses and to maintain system noise figure.